umamiMike/ttt/README.md

 ## next steps

 -  [ ] add server config to make it available on the network.
-It is probably more fun
+It is probably more fun if you can play somebody on a different computer
 - [ ] make session matchmaking.
 Currently there is only a single session, as this was a toy demo.
+Then many people can pair up and play.
-- [ ] create a cli client
+- [ ] create a cli client so you can play it from your terminal OR a web client.
+- [ ] DRY up a bunch of the backend handling
+- [ ] convert the js to being more modular

 > I had originally intended to create a game you could connect to via a cli OR web client.
 I have only built the web interface.
 I have a spike of a curses based interface